oscimp/oscimpDigital/README.md

 ## How it compares with existing solutions ?

 Various FPGA design frameworks have been available.
 Here we list the reasons for pursuing this particular approach of close FPGA/Linux module/GNULinux userspace codesign with respect to other approaches:
 - the proprietary approach: of course Xilinx (Vivado) & Altera/Intel (Quartus) provide ready made blackbox solutions to FPGA programming.
 If you want a vendor-locked solution, these are probably the best alternatives.
-We want to invest in vendor indepent solution that will allow to deploy the framework on any programmable field array, whether from current (Xilinx/Altera-Intel/Lattice-Microsemi) or future vendors
+We want to invest in vendor independent solution that will allow to deploy the framework on any field programmable gate arrays, whether from current (Xilinx/Altera-Intel/Lattice-Microsemi) or future vendors
 - Ettus Research has developed RFNOC, an excellent tool for their board but hardly portable to any other platform.
 A fixed bitstream allows routing packets amongst a fixed set of IPs, as opposed to the proposed approach of a close co-design between the IPs needed for a given design and the associated Linux tools (kernel space and userspace) generated for each new design.
 - HLS (High-level Language Synthesis): at the moment most HLS designs require FIFOs and are not compatible with high throughput streaming data processing, as considered in the radiofrequency data processing for software defined radio